Alternatively, if you are on another page than the homepage, look for the search bar in the upper right hand corner and click on the

 .csv), or copy and paste it into the box.
 If you paste your list, you need to give it a name, so that you can get back to it later.
 Hit the

-You will get a summary page with the results divided into five sections:
+You will get a summary page with the results divided into six sections:

 You will get the associated diseases, which are classified either by Therapeutic areas, the default view (e.g. Immune system disease), or by Data types (e.g Genetic associations).

-You will get the pathways associated with your targets and ranked by the p value (as outlined above).
+You will get the pathways associated with your targets by calling the Reactome Pathway Analysis Service followed by the hypergeometric distribution to rank relevant pathways (as outlined above).

 Click on the pathway names, e.g. NOD1/2 Signaling Pathway to get to its pathway diagram from Reactome.

-You will get the gene ontology terms enriched in your list of targets, ranked by the relevance p value (as outlined above).
+You will get the gene ontology (GO) terms enriched in your list of targets, ranked by the relevance p value (as outlined above).
+The GO terms are retrieved from Gprofiler.

 You will get the drugs from ChEMBL matching your list of targets, the target name, the most advanced stage in clinical trials, and the molecule type of the drug compound.